robomorelli/cell_counting_yellow/README.md

 Check the requirements.txt file for the dependencies

+A docker recipe is provided to build an enviroment to run this project.

 ## Dataset

 You should copy zip of dataset (Fluorescent Neuronal Cells) inside the **main directory** of the repository